Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it refers to the global attention or focus on a particular event or individual.
-The phrase is figurative, as "eyes" represents attention or scrutiny, not literal eyes of people around the world.
+The idiom is figurative, as "eyes" represents attention or scrutiny, not literal eyes of people around the world.

 Origin: